maahnaaz/Mood-Induction/README.md

 # Mood-Induction
-this project is supervised by Dr.Jamal Amanirad and is a teamwork with Milad Yousefi
+Collecting and analyzing data for a neurological study with Psychopy to examine mood induction.
+Dr. Jamal Amanirad supervised this project, which was designed by Milad Yousefi.